smogledore/smogledore.github.io/content/portfolio/humanize-meetings.md

 ## Outcome

-CES scores increased after delivery, however it remains uncertain to relate the improvement to these 2 new features without verbatim.
+Reactions were used in 70% of meeting sessions, with a higher adoption in larger meetings: participants clicked the reaction button more often when over 10 attendees were present.
+This demonstrates that reactions effectively enhanced non-verbal engagement, especially in more populated sessions.
+Internal feedback was very positive and a second iteration has been planned for reactions to add more emojis, custom emojis and skin tone selection.
+35% of users have hidden their self-view during sessions.
-Internal feedback was positive and a second iteration has been planned for reactions to add more emojis, custom emojis and skin tone selection.

 I appreciated working on this project because it made the user experience more interactive while having a meaningful impact on people's health.

 </section>